Watch: NASA releases stunning video of its Ingenuity helicopter flying over extraterrestrial landscape

 Ingenuity was initially designed as a technology demonstration, with a planned lifespan of only 30 days and five flights.

-But after proving its capabilities, NASA extended its mission and gave it new objectives, such as testing different flight modes, scouting recent locations, and flying over challenging terrain.
+However, after proving its capabilities, NASA extended its mission and assigned it new objectives, such as testing different flight modes, scouting recent locations, and flying over challenging terrain.

 Ingenuity has also provided valuable scientific data and stunning images of Mars, revealing no visible features from the ground or orbit.